-When we say the words "block" and "chain" in this context, we are actually talking about digital information (the "block") stored in a public database (the "chain").
+A blockchain is, in essence, a database.
+It's a decentralised (distributed) database (ledger) that's information (the "block") stored in a public database (the "chain").
 So, in the context of maintaining currency records, every time a Bitcoin is spent, that transaction data is added to the public blockchain.